MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

   > [!NOTE]
   > Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) all our assemblies were moved to the Maven Central repository.
 Please follow [this guide](../troubleshooting/android.md) about migration from jCenter to Maven Central.
   > Please note that Maven Central doesn't contain deprecated modules.
-If you still use deprecated modules then we recommend that you stop using them.
+Make sure that your project doesn't have dependencies of deprecated App Center SDK modules.
 For the Push module you can follow the [Push Migration Guide](~/migration/push/index.md).

 2. Make sure to trigger a Gradle sync in Android Studio.